Tinian Monarch

 About the Tinian Monarch

 The Tinian Monarch belongs to the family Monarchidae, within the order Passeriformes.
-These birds typically live typically 5-7 years with a maximum recorded of 10 years..
+These birds typically live typically 4-5 years, with some living up to 7 years..

 How to Identify a Tinian Monarch